 Verify that the warm return valve from the solenoid PV8522SCD is full open and that cold return valve PV8522SR is closed.

 Establish 4K supply flow to the Solenoid by: setting EV8611JT to 100% in manual and EV8612 to 100% and slowly open PV8512S.
 Watch the supply flow rate CFI6711B, TD8513S and PT8513S.
-Use PV8512S in manual mode to keep the flow rate to the solenoid from going above a couple grams/second. (amount that CFI6711B changes)
+Use PV8512S in manual mode to keep the flow rate to the solenoid from going above a couple grams/second, (amount that CFI6711B changes) , and also to keep the Pressure PT8620 between 1.3 and 1.6 atm while TR8610 drops to below 10K.

-As the Solenoid inlet temperature TR8610 drops the helium gas density will increase and the valve position EV8611JT must be decreased.
-PV8512S can then be opened to keep it from dropping the pressure.
+When the Solenoid inlet temperature TR8610 drops below 10K the flow throttling function should be transferred to EV8611JT.
+Slowly decrease EV8611JT position and at the same time PV8512S can then be slowly opened opened to keep it from dropping the pressure.
 When the temperature at TD8610 is below 6K the PID’s for EV8611JT may be enabled.
 The primary loop controls the helium level on LL8620SC at 70%.
 The Min PID loop will keep the JT open enough to keep the U-tube from warming with a set value of ~5.5K so if the level is satisfied and the valve wants to go closed it will be forced to stay slightly open to keep the system flowing and stable.
 The Max Position Loop for EV8611JT may be controlled on CFI6711B but more likely it will be set in Manual mode with a fixed value.

+When the Lead reservoir has ~40% liquid level and the return temperature at TD8522SR is below 7K the switch to cold return can commence.
+One must watch the Supply temperature to the Torus, Buffer Dewar and Solenoid as this is done.
+Alert the Cryo group that we have collected liquid in the Solenoid Lead reservoir and would like to switch to cold return.
+With PV8522SCD controlling on back pressure at 1.3 to 1.6 atm slowly crack open PV8522SR.
+Have someone at the DBX to see that the valve is actually moving as it could be stuck.
+Continue to open PV8822SR and watch PV8522SCD close.
+Once PV8522SCD is fully closed put it in manual mode and put PV8522SR on pressure control of the solenoid lead reservoir on PT 8620.

+The cooldown operator will need to choose the flow path to the Magnet reservoir.
+Either EV8610 CD or EV8612 can be used.

-Liquid helium will flow through EV8612 and into the magnet annulus.
+Helium will flow through EV8612 or EV8610CD and into the magnet annulus.
 Temperatures in the Magnet and heat shield will continue to fall.
-EV8612 can be controlled by CFI60DLP (the ESR dirty line flow rate) or CFI084 (purifier flow) if we are connected to that and there are no other loads or DT/Dt or the magnet reservoir or the vaporizers outlet temperature TP8675A (this would make the most sense and so we should install a sensor here)
+EV8612 should be controlled on PT8670 between 1.4 and 1.7 atm but could be controlled by CFI60DLP (the ESR dirty line flow rate) or CFI084 (purifier flow) if we are connected to that and there are no other loads or DT/Dt or the magnet reservoir .
+The cascade loop on EV8612 max ( or EV8610CD) position should be controlled on the vaporizer outlet temperature TP8675A at 285K

 As the shield cools its pressure drop should decrease as the density of the helium will increase.
 This should allow PV8670BY to close if it is controlling on the calculated pressure drop SSHLD_DP